SeaBa55/code-quiz/README.md

 Replace control buttons event listeners with one event listener, using the parent class "controls".
 Better practice, moving forward, as it is less taxing on memory and cleaner to debug/ look at.

-Consolidate the "foreach" loops that create the multiple choise buttons within startQuiz, nextQuest, and prevQuest functions into one function to tidy up javascript.
+Consolidate the "foreach" loops that create the multiple choise buttons within startQuiz, nextQuest, and prevQuest functions into one function to tidy up javascript (refactor code).

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.